-About the Trinity Trail Preservation Association and the Lake Lavon trail
+About the Trinity Trail Preservation Association and the Lavon Lake trail

 TTPA Members enjoying the trail